ypyl/ypyl.github.io/Blog/2016-10-25-Use-WebSQL-and-IndexedDB-in-Typescript.md

 ---
 layout: post
-title: "Use WebSQL and IndexedDB in Typescript"
+title: Use WebSQL and IndexedDB in Typescript
 date: 2016-10-25

 tags: javascript